 “Copyright © 2019 - All rights reserved” where the year should be the current year dynamically based on server time.

-Links to Twitter, Facebook and Instagram
+Footer plugins should be used for footer links to Twitter, Facebook and Instagram.
+User is able to change the social links.

 Feel free to add and change as many elements as you like, but the elements in the list need to be present and your design should blend in with the given design.